dehsilvadeveloper/nestjs-comic-book-characters/docs/getting_started.md

 These are the instructions to install the application, make it ready for use.
 Open a terminal on the root of the project and follow the steps.

 1. Duplicate the `.env.example` file, renaming the copy to `.env`.
 This file contains the environments variables that will be used for the application.
+You can do this manually or with the following command:

 ```
 cp .env.example .env